publitas/docs/source/rest-v1.md

 ---

-# Introduction
+# REST API v1.0

-Welcome to the Publitas public API documentation.
 This API can be used to retrieve publication data for usage in mobile apps, sites and other integrations.

-### Version

-Our API is currently on version 1.

 ### Authentication